elianyperez/PersonalWebsite/content/post/Gerber/index.md

 ---
-title: New award alert!
+title: Gerber Behavioral and Cognitive Neuroscience Psychology Research Award
-subtitle: Gerber Behavioral and Cognitive Neuroscience Psychology Research Award
+subtitle:

 # Summary for listings and search engines
 summary: Eliany received the Gerber Behavioral and Cognitive Neuroscience Psychology Research Award for outstanding merit in contributing to the area of Behavioral and Cognitive Neuroscience!